Firstrade vs. Robinhood

 The commission-free trading also extends to over 700 Exchange Traded Funds (ETF’S) on offer.
 That is over twice as many as the next best competitor TD Ameritrade.

-You also get completely cost-free access to the suite of Morning Star research, only 3 other brokers offer free research of this quality.
+You also get completely cost-free access to the suite of Morning Star research; only three other brokers offer free research of this quality.

 The Firstrade trading platforms are Firstrade Navigator, Options Wizards, and Real-time Watchlists hold up well against the competition and is by far better than any other broker offering free trades.